Financial and Business News

 Ads Featuring Giorgia Meloni

-“The intervention is the first case of application of the new powers given to CONSOB by the ‘Capital Law,’ under which the Financial Markets Regulatory and Supervisory Authority can order telecommunications service operators to block sites that run advertising campaigns related to abusive financial services, i.e., without authorisation,” the regulator stated.
+“The intervention is the first case of application of the new powers given to CONSOB by the ‘Capital Law,’ under which the Financial Markets Regulatory and Supervisory Authority can order telecommunications service operators to block sites that run advertising campaigns related to abusive financial services, i.e. without authorisation,” the regulator stated.

 Continuing the Fight Against Scams

-The Italian watchdog also took down four other unauthorised websites that were offering risky contracts for differences (CFDs) to retail clients.
+The Italian watchdog also took down four other unauthorized websites that were offering risky contracts for differences (CFDs) to retail clients.
 At least one of these websites even falsely claimed to be regulated by CONSOB.

 Since July 2019, when legislation granted CONSOB the authority to crack down on fraudulent platforms, the regulator has blocked access to 1,194 potentially fraudulent websites.
 However, tackling such scams remains challenging, as victims often need to come forward to report them.